 2. Blue Ridge Music Center Hiking Trails

-The main draw of the Blue Ridge Music Center is, of course, the mountain music.
+The main draw of the Blue Ridge Music Center is, of course, the traditional folk music of the mountains.
 But the two hiking trails on the property are wonderful walks.

 The High Meadow Trail is 1.35 miles of easy walking through open fields, over bridges crossing Chestnut Creek, and amongst a host of North Carolina wildflowers and ferns.